 A lucrative hobby?
 An easy part-time income?
 A serious business?

-We often find that the main measure for how successful someone is, is how much they have invested in their business. eBay is an incredible opportunity because you can start making money with absolutely no investment.
-You can find something in you house, take pictures on your phone, and have it for sale within minutes.
-While this is a great starting point, you always get out of things what you put in and having the right tools for a job will make you much more effective!
+As a side note, I often find that the main measure of how successful someone is is how much they have invested in their business. eBay is an incredible opportunity because you can start making money with absolutely no investment.
+You can find something in your house, take pictures on your phone, and have it for sale within minutes.
+While this is a great starting point, you always get out of things what you put in, and having the right tools for a job will make you much more effective!

 1. A Thermal Printer

-We have written about our favorite thermal printers on this site a couple on times but, if you don’t have time to read our full reviews here is the spoiler: The Rollo Label Printer won by a landslide.
-It is the best printer available (and among the cheapest).
-While it won’t win any beauty contests, if it’s still on sale, don’t wait until tomorrow to pick on up!
+We have written about our favorite thermal printers on this site a couple of times but, if you don’t have time to read our full reviews here is the spoiler: the ROLLO Label Printer won by a landslide.

 If you have a bit more time to read, finish this article and then hop over to one of our thermal printer reviews to see what would be the best fit for you!